deltaswapio/deltaswap-explorer/README.md

 It would be more efficient and reliable for...

 - an indexer to be populated by an independent party (Fly) listening on the p2p network
-- integrators to query a service for signed VAAs instead of round-robining the public guardian endpoints
+- integrators to query a service for signed VAAs instead of round-robining the public phylax endpoints

-More insight into Wormhole network status, stats, and messages would be great!
+More insight into Deltaswap network status, stats, and messages would be great!

 The service can even be extended to offer websockets or webhooks to stream new VAAs.